michael-van-vuuren/csci5612/exampleSite/content/docs/_index.md

 ---
 title: Models
-next: first-page
+next: docs/pca
 ---

-This is a demo of the theme's documentation layout.
+This is where I will put my models and results.

-## Hello, World!
+## Introduction

 ```go {filename="main.go"}
 package main